Thank you for getting in touch!

 Sports Betting Market Overview

 Thanks to recent regulatory changes and advancements in mobile betting, the sports betting market has been quite prosperous in recent years.
 According to recent statistics, the global sports betting market was valued at $102.4 billion in 2024 and is expected to grow at a cumulative annual growth rate of 10%.
 Based on these market trends, the industry will be worth up to $265.5 billion by 2034.
 The number of users in the online sports betting market is also expected to hit up to 182.5m by 2029.
+Sports betting businesses are gaining traction as more users engage with online platforms.
+The expanding online market presents a significant opportunity for new sportsbook operators to capitalize on the growing demand and profitability in the online gambling sector.

 Knowing the state of the online gambling market especially as it relates to your specific location is an important step to take before venturing into the bookmaking business.
 Knowing the market will also help differentiate your bookie business from others.
 If you offer good odds and spreads, people will keep returning to place bets, earning you a good slice of profits within the market.
+Additionally, offering a wide range of betting options, including popular sports and esports, can attract more customers to your sportsbook.

 Legal & Regulatory Aspects

 There are many different regulations that you need to be aware of before starting a sportsbook business.
 While the gambling laws in most locations are generally favorable towards sports betting, there are still things such as age restrictions, tax laws, and limits to how much players can bet based on the anti-money laundering policies of your country’s government.
+It is essential to consult the country’s government for the most up-to-date information on gambling laws and regulations, as these can change frequently and impact your ability to operate a licensed sportsbook.

 Data protection laws such as the General Data Protection Regulation (GDPR) also apply to online betting platforms.
 Depending on the country, you may also be forced to implement so-called Responsible Gambling measures, for example, daily limits, self-exclusion, dedicated warnings, time counters, and other features that would prevent the bettors from being addicted to what you offer.